priskus/edu/README.md

-# edu
-code written in educational purpose
+# most useful and meaningful code examples of educational topics.